kwebio/kweb-docs/routing.rst

     num.value++

-This works because the KVars always work bidirectionally, so can be used both to read and modify that part of the page URL, resulting in an automatic re-render of the necessary DOM elements.
+This would have the exact same effect because the KVars always work bidirectionally, so can be used both to read and modify that part of the page URL, resulting in an automatic re-render of the necessary DOM elements.